kumarlabgit/ESL-PSC/README.md

 9. [Citation](#citation)

 ## Description ##
 The tools presented in this repository allow one to analyse signatures of molecular convergence in an MSA using Evolutionary Sparse Learning with Paired Species Contrast (ESL-PSC).
 The main script, esl_multimatrix.py, takes in various input parameters and options to control the analysis process.
 It preprocesses input data, performs gap-cancellation, creates response matrices, and generates models over many combinations of sparsity parameters.
-The output of the script includes gene ranks, species predictions, and optional plots to visualize the results.
+The outputs include a gene ranking file, a species predictions predictions file, and plots to visualize the prediction results.

 ## Usage ##
 To use ESL-PSC, you will need to run the esl_multimatrix.py script with the necessary arguments and options.
 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.